rushimok73/AWS-SAA-C03-Notes/README.md

 6. NLB can load balance non-HTTP/S applications, doesn't care about anything above TCP/UDP.
 This means it can handle load balancing for FTP or things that aren't HTTP or HTTPS.

+7. NLB can have end-to-end encryption.

+8. Use NLB for
+   - Unbroken encryption
+   - Static IP whitelisting
+   - Fast performance
+   - Non HTTP/S protocols
+   - PrivateLink

 ### 1.12.6.
 SSL Offload and Session Stickiness